Edited 10/9/17 – This hunt is over. Thanks to everyone who played!

 If at any point, you get stuck, check out the How to Hunt page for help.

 At this hunt, you not only get access to exclusive content from each author, you also get a clue for the hunt.
 Add up the clues, and you can enter for our prize–one lucky winner will receive one signed book from each author on the hunt in my team!

 But play fast: this contest will only be online for 5 days!

 There are seven contests going on simultaneously, and you can enter one or all!
 Either way, it’s up to you.
 Pretty exciting stuff, right?

 If you’d like to find out more about the hunt, see links to all the authors participating, and see the full list of prizes up for grabs, go to the YA Scavenger Hunt page.

 SCAVENGER HUNT PUZZLE

 Directions: Below, you’ll notice that I’ve listed my favorite number.
-Collect the favorite numbers of all the authors on the teal team, and then add them up (don’t worry, you can use a calculator!).
+Collect the favorite numbers of all the authors on the PURPLE and then add them up (don’t worry, you can use a calculator!).